Inherent Tradeoffs in Learning Fair Representations: Related Work

-\textbf{Representation Learning}~~ In a pioneer work, \citet{zemel2013learning} proposed to preserve both group and individual fairness through the lens of representation learning, where the main idea is to find a good representation of the data with two competing goals: to encode the data for utility maximization while at the same time to obfuscate any information about membership in the protected group.
-Due to the power of learning rich representations offered by deep neural nets, recent advances in building fair automated decision making systems focus on using adversarial techniques to learn fair representation that also preserves enough information for the prediction vendor to achieve his utility~\citep{edwards2015censoring,louizos2015variational,beutel2017data,zhang2018mitigating,adel2019one,song2019fair,zhao2020conditional}. \citet{madras2018learning} further extended this approach by incorporating reconstruction loss given by an autoencoder into the objective function to preserve demographic parity, equalized odds, and equal opportunity.
+\paragraph{Fair Representations} In a pioneer work, \citet{zemel2013learning} proposed to preserve both group and individual fairness through the lens of representation learning, where the main idea is to find a good representation of the data with two competing goals: to encode the data for accuracy maximization while at the same time to obfuscate any information about membership in the protected group.
+Due to the power of learning rich representations offered by deep neural nets, recent advances in building fair automated decision making systems focus on using adversarial techniques to learn fair representation that also preserves enough information for the prediction vendor to achieve his accuracy~\citep{edwards2015censoring,louizos2015variational,beutel2017data,zhang2018mitigating,adel2019one,song2019fair,zhao2020conditional}. \citet{madras2018learning} further extended this approach by incorporating reconstruction loss given by an autoencoder into the objective function to preserve demographic parity, equalized odds, and equal opportunity.